-institutional investors and NCA representatives) on the BPP OC's work.
-Dr. Stephen Davis and I also participated in ESMA's Call for Evidence on the implementation of the Shareholder Rights Directive (SRD) II.
-On 27 July 2023, ESMA released its input for the SRD II review to the European Commission.3 ESMA observed that: "the design of the current regulatory framework is considered overall robust, and its application is seen to be gradually improving.
-Therefore, the present approach of 'monitored selfregulation' should be maintained".4 ESMA also noted that "the current framework, mainly based on self-regulation and inherent disclosures, has contributed to reducing the risk of further raising barriers to entry in an industry that is already highly concentrated".5 ESMA also put forward a series of further improvements that it considered would reinforce the monitored self-regulation's credibility.
+In 2022, ESMA initiated a year-long exercise of reviewing progress for the purpose of framing recommendations to the European Commission.
+Of 27 July 2023, ESMA released its input for the SRD II review to the European Commission.
+ESMA observed that: "the design of the current regulatory framework is considered overall robust, and its application is seen to be gradually improving.
+Therefore, the present approach of 'monitored self-regulation' should be maintained".
+ESMA also noted that "the current framework, mainly based on self-regulation and inherent disclosures, has contributed to reducing the risk of further raising barriers to entry in an industry that is already highly concentrated".
+ESMA also advanced a series of further improvements that it considered would reinforce the credibility of the monitored self-regulation framework.
 The BPP OC also notes with appreciation the overall positive appraisal of its work by ESMA.